7ayd/RSWeek1/ERC777vsERC1363.md

 Increased Transparency: With ERC777, users can see which contracts will interact with their tokens, increasing the transparency of token transactions.

+TDLR: Adds hooks and the ability for operators for tokens.

 Issues:

 Backward Compatibility: ERC777 is not fully backward-compatible with ERC20.
 Some existing contracts designed for ERC20 may not function correctly with ERC777 tokens, leading to potential issues like lost tokens.